Login

 How do I properly terminate the lease on my apartment?

-The termination letter must be signed by all parties to the tenancy.
-You should send the termination as a registered letter.
+Your termination letter must be signed by all parties to the tenancy.
+You should send your termination as a registered letter.

 Alternatively, you can also hand in your notice in person.
 Make sure you receive confirmation of this, including the date.